 We’ve been transforming the media and entertainment industry for 30 years.
 We reach 120 million people across Europe.
 We have 31,000 brilliant colleagues at Sky and we work with 11,000 suppliers across the world.
 We believe the way we do business has a big impact on everyone.
 So we’re always looking for new ways to do the right thing for our customers, our people, our partners and the world.

 Everyone should be able to enjoy the TV they love, when and how they want.
 So when we’re designing Sky products and services, we make them as accessible as we can.
 We work closely with our customers to get it right.
-With Sky Q, high contrast display, voice search and voice control are available as standard, with voice over on the Sky Q app.
+With Sky Q, high contrast display, voice search, voice control and now voice guidance are available as standard, with voice over on the Sky Q app.

 We’re adding more programmes with subtitles to all Sky Channels, and to our on-demand services.
 We’re also working with other broadcasters to make sure you can watch their on-demand subtitled content through Sky.
 Here’s a day in the life of our subtitling team.